pulmanj/cfn-work/README.md

 # cfn-work

-Some Cloudformation templates I'm playing with
+Some Cloudformation templates I'm playing with.
+Will pull together in nest when finished